Doctor Aunty: Deepak Budki

 Looking at her simplicity, sincerity, sacrifice

-and self-restraint I once casually asked her while drinking coffee in the
+and self-restraint, I once casually asked her while drinking coffee in the

 dining room, "Aunty, you have reached a stage of life where you own almost